ContentMine/FutureTDM/README.md

 To do text data mining with the content mine software you need two things:
 1. Install the ContentMine software.
 Find out more in [installation.md](../../blob/master/installation.md).
 2. Learn about text data mining.
 As preparation we recommend to have a look at the resources list in [installation.md](../../blob/master/installation.md).

-## TUTORIALS / USE-CASES
+## TUTORIALS

-We worked out three very different use-cases to show the power of text data mining with our software.
+We worked out three different use-cases to show the power of text data mining with our software.

 ### Zika Virus